-Water from the Mississippian aquifer in Appanoose County is highly mineralized.
-Dissolved solids concentrations are high, as are sulfate, iron, and fluoride.
-Average water temperatures are $57^{\circ}F$ (14°C) and range from $52^{\circ}F$ to $64^{\circ}F$ (11°C to $18^{\circ}C$).
+Water from the Mississippian Aquifer is highly mineralized with dissolved solids concentrations generally exceeding 3000 mg/l.
+Water temperatures average $57^{\circ}F$ (14°C) and range between $52^{\circ}F$ amd $64^{\circ}F$ (11°C to $18^{\circ}C$).

-Water quality data are not available for the Devonian aquifer in Appanoose County, but its quality can be assumed from wells in surrounding counties.
-The mineral content of the water is high due to the occurrence of evaporite minerals (gypsum and anhydrite).
-Water obtained from the Devonian aquifer can be expected to contain dissolved solids in a range between 5,000 and 10,000 mg/1, and to have chloride, sodium, and sulfate concentrations that are respectively as much as 1,000, 2,000, and 2,500 mg/1, or higher.
+Chemical quality data is available from only two wells in the Devonian Aquifer in the vicinity, but from these some general assumptions can be made.
+The sulfate content of the aquifer is high, due to the occurrence of evaporite minerals (gypsum and anhydrite).
+Water obtained from the Devonian Aquifer can be expected to contain dissolved solids concentrations in a range from 5,000 to 10,000 mg/l, with chloride, sodium and sulfate concentrations that are as high as 1,000, 2,000, and 2,500 mg/l respectively or higher.

-Water from the Cambro-Ordovician aquifer is of consistently better quality than that of the other bedrock aquifers, although sulfate, iron, and fluoride concentrations may be high.
-Cambro-Ordovician water temperatures range between 73° and $76^{\circ}F$ (23° to $24^{\circ}C$).
+Water from the Cambrian-Ordovician Aquifer is of consistently better quality than the water from the over-lying bedrock aquifers.
+Sulfate, iron, and fluoride concentrations are high and temperatures range from 73°F to 76°F (23°C to 24°C).